 Any parent knows that horror you feel when the phone rings and it’s from your child’s school, especially when it’s during school hours.
 This is even worse when your child is autistic and prone to violent meltdowns.
 What horrible thing has happened, and how quickly must I pack up and head there?
-This afternoon asContinue reading “My Autistic Son Called Me From His School, and It Was Sweet”

 It’s hard to know what to do when someone you love is given a diagnosis of a ‘problem’ that you don’t understand well.
 There’s always some relief in having a diagnosis, because it’s simply easier to deal with something you can name.